raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** 1 hour

 You touch a creature.
-The target's speed increases by 10 feet until the spell ends.
+The target's speed increases by 3.0m until the spell ends.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.